pragmint/open-practices/inexpensive-correctness-verification/observability.md

 While it is good to attempt to minimize the frequency of issues ([Change Failure Rate](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance)), it is more important to minimize the duration of issues (for non safety critical projects).
 This measurement is called [Mean Time To Restore](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) (MTTR for short).

 Any meaningfully complex system will eventually suffer from defects.
 In order to solve defects effectively, development teams need to know when their systems are not functioning properly.
-Not only that, but it's important to be able to understand how to reproduce and fix any issues that arise quickly.
+It is important to be able to understand how to reproduce and fix any issues that arise quickly.

 ## Resources